Rent control in the United States: Maryland

 A rent control law was adopted in Montgomery County, Maryland in 2023.
-Though it did not apply to new construction, new-housing investment plummeted in the county in the years that followed.
+Though it did not apply to new construction for 23 years, new-housing investment plummeted in the county in the years that followed.
+Permits for multi-family construction fell by 97%, which a county planning department employee called "a real suppression of housing production in the county."
+Permits in other counties in Maryland stayed level during this time.